beethacker/blog/content/posts/roboma/swan2.md

 ((piano note zoomed))

 Zoomed out though, we can see how the amplitude of the waves change over the course of the note.
-It starts
+It starts at 0 volume, then quickly becomes its loudest before fading out.

-In constrast, here is our
+In constrast, here is our generated tone.

 ((tone note))